d3fend/d3fend-ontology/extensions/ocsf/readme.md

 used for validation, though at the moment it is just used for queries.

 ### dictionary.rqg
-The attribute dictionary contains all available OCSF attributes and their rdfs:range mapped to OWL classes and RDFS datatypes.
+The attribute dictionary contains all available OCSF attributes.

 This is the main source of properties to be mapped into D3FEND because it declares attributes that are shared, and potentially overloaded, by different events and objects.
 This should play well with a graph model.
 The individual event and object classes can declare restrictions on what properties are relevant to them.

+If the attribute is a owl:DatatypeProperty then its rdfs:range should be generated with the OCSF Datatype and when the class is known

 ### events.rqg
 Events are declared subclasses of d3f:DigitalEvent that are related to